RichardGo9000/CoffeeMath/README.md

 - [ ] have setOverviewCard() add the overview class to app div, then remove it to show next quiz
 - [ ] add ability to move to another quiz from the overview card
 - [ ] find a more robust way of caching files that doesn't fail if one file is unavailable
+- [ ]  check for alt-tab and ctrl-shift-i here, these keystrokes on difficult questions could indicate cheating.
+- [ ]  inject questionCard and overviewcard into app div with the setupQuestionCard() and setupOverviewCard() respectively
+- [ ]  add class correctAnswer or incorrectAnswer repectively to input box until answer changes

 HTML Improvements